Figures and statistics

 Degrees of severity

 According to the law, animal experiments or ‘tests’ refer to procedures and practices that are likely to cause as much, or more, pain, suffering, anxiety or lasting harm as the insertion of a needle in accordance with good veterinary practice.
-Of course, not every test has the same effect on every animal.
-It is also important for a researcher to assess in advance what adverse effects any experiment may have, and take this into account when compiling the research proposal.
+Of course, not every experiment has the same effect on every animal.
+It is also important for researchers to assess in advance what adverse effects any experiment might have, and take this into account when compiling the research proposal.
 On the one hand, researchers have to try and minimise the severity of the procedure, while, on the other hand, still being able to justify the expected (maximum) degree of severity.
 And of course, humane endpoints are always defined and observed (so that animals do not undergo anything more than the maximum permitted level of suffering).

 As is logical, procedures that are categorised as ‘severe’ must provide serious justification in advance to the Ethics Committee.
 Studies requiring a relatively high number of severe experiments relate to research on the immune system, infectious diseases, and nerve diseases, or they are part of multisystemic studies.
 Here we find a large number of serious illnesses that are still poorly understood or difficult to treat.

-The origin of animals used in animal experiments or tests is also subject to strict rules.
+The origin of animals used in animal experiments or tests is subject to strict rules.
 Most animals come from breeders who are approved and registered in the European Union, which should guarantee the quality and origin of animals, and animal welfare.
 In a number of cases, if there is a good reason, it is possible to deviate from this.

 Wild animals

 In certain cases, it is not possible to use either specially bred animals or privately-owned animals.
 This is often true for research on wildlife.
-Think, for example, of behavioural research on birds, or ecological research on salamanders.
+Think, for example, of behavioural research on birds, or ecological research on salamanders or mackerels.
 If one takes a blood sample from an animal, or fits an animal with a transmitter (to monitor its movements), this also counts as an animal experiment and is included in the statistics.

 Adoption